IkerOwO/Music-Web-App/README.md

 # How to use

-1.Put the .mp3, .ogg or .flac files on the Songs Folder
+1. Put the .mp3, .ogg or .flac files on the Songs Folder
 2. On the "Songs" page hit hte "Scan" button
 3. When you open the web again you'll have to click the "Load fron JSON" button to load the songs